Local Resource Options - Join our community

 - Explore the case studies to see some of the outcomes from the first round of LRO Screening Studies.

-- A new round of applications is now open, read the guidance and apply here: How to apply for a local water resources options screening study - GOV.UK
+- Keep an eye on this page for more information on future rounds of applications.
+The full application process can be found here: How to apply for a local water resources options screening study - GOV.UK

 "The recent LRO initiative generated much enthusiasm among farmer groups.
 It alerted many to the serious risks they face and the benefits of sitting down together to discuss storage and water sharing as a means of building resilience for the future."